canhld94/HeteroServing/docs/dev/server.md

 </p>

 Currently, I assume all device run a same models, therefore they can get the job from a same queue.
 I also take some effort to make different queue for each device, so [they can run different models](/server/_experimental/st_server_reactor.cpp).
 However, I stopped it as it adds extra complexity to the architecture.
 If we want to make a complete serving platform that can serve different models on different devices, we can use this project as the back-end and write the other routines (scheduler, load-balancer) as front-end service.

+Currently, I create new thread to handle each client without adding any constrain on maximum number of concurrent clients.
+This sometime make the application run with enormous number of protocol threads.
+If you want to limit number of thread the system can use, you can make a thread pool and submit the connection to the pool when there is a new client.